GreyLimit/encode_decoder/README.md

  *
  * 			{Z 8}
  *
- * 		Only ONE per instruction set, must be set before first
+ * 		Only one per instruction set; must be set before first
  *		instruction definition.
  *
  *	I	Provide details of an instruction definition.
 This is